d3group/ddop/README.rst

     pip install ddop

+The installation requires the following dependencies:

+- cython==0.29.91
+- numpy==1.18.2
+- scipy==1.4.1
+- pandas==1.1.4
+- statsmodels==0.12.1
+- scikit-learn==0.23.0
+- tensorflow==2.1.0
+- keras==2.3.1
+- pulp==2.0
+- lightgbm==2.3.1

 Note: The package is actively being developed and some features may not be stable yet.
-Use an empty viral environment to avoid installation conflicts.
+To avoid any installation conflicts we therefore recommend to install the package in an empty environment with the above mentioned dependencies

 Quickstart
 ----------